Interested in investing in Northern Virginia?

 Northern Virginia stretches from the urban areas near Washington, DC, to smaller towns like Fredericksburg and rural regions near Shenandoah National Park.

-This creates diverse sets of amenities and living experiences for Northern Virginia tenants.
+This creates diverse sets of amenities and living experiences for Northern Virginia residents.
 That also means various real estate investment opportunities.

 Here are some Northern VA cities to consider: